Most ecommerce email marketers don't realize they've hit a ceiling until they're 6-12 months past it.

 This is the big one.

-Browse abandonment - emailing someone who viewed a product but didn't add to cart - is one of the highest-converting flows in ecommerce.
-It typically recovers 3-5% of otherwise lost sessions.
+Browse abandonment - emailing someone who viewed a product but didn't add to cart - is one of the highest-converting automated flows in ecommerce.
+Klaviyo data shows browse abandonment emails have a 0.96% conversion rate, with an 11.42% click-to-conversion rate among those who engage.

 Mailchimp can't do it natively.
 Not with Shopify.
 Not without hacky workarounds involving third-party tools and custom events that break half the time.